the-other-mariana/paparelo/02082022/README.md

 It has two types:

-1. **Shared Memory Systems**: basically all PCs, the have the following structure:
+1. **Shared Memory Systems**: basically all PCs, and they have the following structure:

     - They have a series of Processors, p_1, p_2, ..., p_n.
 All processors use the same memory space (RAM).
 They share it *through* an **interconnection network**, one for all processors: this network is the main issue since it is one for all processors.
 That is why every processors' access to RAM needs to grab **the biggest amount of information it can** so that the processors **minimize the number to accesses**.